Customs Can be the Biggest Horse Abuser

 may well be the cruellest person that ever stepped into a horse pen.

 Ask a reining trainer or clinician how they train their horses and they will have a mantra response that is palatable to most people’s ears.
 What they won’t talk about is the things they do behind barn doors; sometimes barbaric practices deemed tradition in the training of the reining horse.

 They have learned skills passed on from generation to generation from people considered knowledgeable; the people that influence the sport today.
-Some of those people were good horseman and many others were barbaric in their methods.
-Those people having immense influence over members and enthusiasts of the sport whether good or bad.
+Some of those people were good horsemen and many others were barbaric in their methods.
+Those people have immense influence over members and enthusiasts of the sport whether good or bad.
 They are the masters of the destiny of reining horses as they are provided with full access and authority across the globe.

 The twistedness of the trainers lack of skill and knowledge was captured in this US Patent for horse training equipment.
 The 1964 patent states: